cornell-dti/cornell-go/README.md

 CornellGO! is an interactive scavenger hunt aimed at sparking interest in exploring the historic Cornell campus by leading the player around campus, seeking landmarks while competing with others.

 This repository contains the Flutter mobile app, the React administration app, and the NestJS backend.
-Visit each subfolder for a description of each project's installation.

 ### Full project setup